ideopunk/next-cnr-template/README.md

 -   Typescript
 -   Tailwind
--   Meta tags in the `_document` file.
+-   Next SEO
 -   Password protection for development branches.
-Add PASSWORD_PROTECT to your environment variables.
+Add ENTRYPOINT_PASSWORD to your environment variables.
 -   Other defaults:
     -   A robots.txt file
     -   A thin scrollbar